Concept to clinical care: what's holding back healthtech?

 Tailored support for health innovators

-As Dina Titkova, Health 10x Program Manager, says, “We have provided tailored health commercialisation education and support to over 150 teams, which includes access to our 500+ mentor network, and because of this support, the five-year survival rate of our healthtech startups is above 80%.”
+As Dina Titkova, Senior Manager, says, “We have provided tailored health commercialisation education and support to over 150 teams, which includes access to our 500+ mentor network, and because of this support, the five-year survival rate of our healthtech startups is above 80%.”
 Health 10x has backed startups like Preview Health, which is developing the world’s first commercial diagnostic test for Parkinson’s disease.
 By leveraging AI, the test can detect Parkinson’s up to 15 years earlier than current methods.

 Leveraging strategic partnerships with international research institutions, global investors and industry is essential for scaling healthtech innovations.
 Nuroflux is a healthtech startup developing a non-invasive continuous stroke monitoring device.
 By partnering with The George Institute for Global Health, Nuroflux was able to cost-efficiently accelerate its path to clinical trials, a critical step in bringing its product to market.